 It doesn't seem like more than a month or so since I last wrote about Christmas and already I'm here again preparing for Christmas Fayres.

-Snow in Summer Denbigh on the 24th Note from 18.00
+Snow in Summer Denbigh on the 24th November from 18.00

 Llannefydd Christmas Fayre on the 30th November from 18.00